Work in London as a Paramedic

 Keep an open mind, manage your expectations accordingly and be grateful for the opportunity.

 Equipment and Resources

-As a Paramedic working in London, you are required to carry your personal kit or immediate/primary response bag as it is referred to.
+As a Paramedic working in London, you are required to carry your own personal kit or response bag as it is referred to.
 This means you take your kit home with you after every shift.

 The kit is stocked with the same essential equipment you will find in Australia to handle airway management, airway Oropharyngeal, dressings for wound management, sharps disposal containers etc.

 Restocking your kit is arranged at the station you will be stationed at.

 Your ambulance, of course, is fitted out with the essential equipment to perform your job, it’s just restocking your response bag that you may be responsible for.

 Getting a work Visa

 Most new recruits opt for the 2 year working Visa (which also allows spouse) and tend to extend their Visa and stay for another 2-3 years.

 It’s thought about 50% of paramedics return home to Australia and the other 50% stay on because they just love living and working in London.